qaul/qaul.net/docs/qaul/rust/debian-package.md

-# Build a Debian Installer of the qauld Deamon
+# Build the Debian Installers of the qauld Deamon

-Build a Debian installer on Linux of `qauld`, the qaul daemon
+Build Debian installers on Linux of `qauld`, the qaul daemon, and of `qauld-ctl`, the client that controls it.
+Each is packaged separately, so the daemon can be installed on a headless machine without the client and vice versa.

 ## Install Requirements